 - Email is like worms in your brain (Star Trek reference).
 It distracts you from your purpose, goals, family, friends, life, etc.

-- You must do a minimum of one thing a day that moves you and your business towards your goal and purpose.
+- You must do a minimum of one thing daily that moves you and your business towards your goal and purpose.

-- It is not the number of emails you get in a day; it is the number of times that you check your email inbox a day that drains your time.
-(Fun stat: The average person checks their email 34 times a day.)
+- It is not the number of emails you get in a day; it is the number of times you check your email inbox daily that drains your time.
+(Fun stat: The average person checks their email 34 times daily.)

 - Go to bed and get up simultaneously, seven days a week.
 (Including Sunday!)